illinois-cs241/assignment-docs/extreme_edge_cases.md

 We parse the `\a` and `\b` so that it gets displayed on the terminal.
 You **should not** be doing this in your camelCaser implementation.

-The second function provided is `check_output(char *input, char **output)`.
-This function is meant to be used to ensure that you understand what output is expected and serves as a sanity check.
-A few important details you need to know:

-* You **may not use** any of these two functions provided here in any part of your code.
-If you do so, your code will definitely not compile when graded.
-* The reference only serves as a starting guideline and a sanity check, and does not represent the only possible good implementation. **Your implementation is restricted by the specifications provided above, and only the specifications above.** An implementation is good if and only if it meets the requirements in the specifications.
+Please note that the reference only serves as a starting guideline and a sanity check, and does not represent the only possible good implementation. **Your implementation is restricted by the specifications provided above, and only the specifications above.** An implementation is good if and only if it meets the requirements in the specifications.

 To use the reference, modify the `camelCaser_ref_tests.c` file, run `make camelCaser_ref` and you should have a `camelCaser_ref` executable.